This page was clinically reviewed by Dr Eileen Feeney, Consultant Psychiatrist at Life Works, in December 2022.

 It’s not uncommon for autistic people to have ‘feeding problems’.
 This might be down to a number of different factors, including having sensory sensitivities towards certain foods, anxiety about certain foods, and having a preference for eating the same foods over and over again.
 There are many parallels in these behaviours when compared to the behaviours seen in ARFID.

-Here, we will explore why some autistic people develop ARFID and what you can do to support someone with ARFID and autism.
+Here, we'll explore why some autistic people develop ARFID and what you can do to support someone with ARFID and autism.

 Is ARFID common with autism?